SBTI-IT/elms/README.md

-# SoftstartBTI Employee Leave Management System
+# SoftstartBTI Leave Management System

 Leave Management System allows employees to apply for a leave based on the number of leave days they have accumulated.